cmaimone/rse-poster/readme.md

 Students: From undergraduate research assistants to graduate students starting their own careers, students write, maintain, and use research software in every domain.
 Many have limited or no training in programming or software development when they start.

 Faculty: In addition to creating software, faculty may also be managing software development teams.
+They may also have limited or no training in programming or software development.

 Postdocs and Staff Researchers: People in these positions may be developing software full time, or they may be creating software as part of their research.